catseye/SixtyPical/doc/SixtyPical.md

 that routine is called.
 At the end of a routine, all memory locations listed as outputs must be initialized.

-A routine can also be declared as "external", in which case its body need not be defined but an absolute address must be given for where the routine is located in memory.
+A literal word can given instead of the body of the routine.
+This word is the absolute address of an "external" routine located in memory but not defined by the SixtyPical program.

     routine chrout
       inputs a